 My name is Claudio Marseglia.

-I was born and raised with my brother in a normal middle-class family in Germany, near Stuttgart.
+I was born and raised with my brother in a normal middle-class family of Italian origin in Germany, near Stuttgart.

 During high school, I was rather shy and had almost no drive, I completed it by just doing the bare minimum.

 Almost ten years passed now and I cannot recognise my old self anymore.

 After high school, I travelled for 18 months through Australia and New Zealand and one encounter with an established entrepreneur in Auckland in 2011 completely changed my life upside-down.

 I started working in his digital marketing agency and so, I was introduced to the business world.

 I was fascinated by how this impacted my life.